Excavate the Book Writing Process with the Experts

-At RTC, we’re incredibly lucky—spoiled rotten, actually—to have these two deeply talented writers and editors with us.
-For every one of us who have had the privilege of learning from them, we know they have wonderful insights into the craft of writing.
+At RTC, we’re incredibly lucky—spoiled rotten, actually—to have these two deeply talented writers and editors with us for our book writing services.
+For every one of us who have had the privilege of learning from them, we know they have wonderful insights into the craft of book writing.
 All of us who have known them as colleagues and friends know how warm and kind they are in every interaction.
 Recently, I was fortunate enough to sit down with both of them to talk about fiction writing.

 Agata: Where do stories start, and how do they start for a fiction writer?